 - 1. Brands and round capacities

 - 2. Identify parts and their functions

 - 3. Safety features

 - 4. Alterations

 - a.
 Adhere to manufacturers specifications

 - b.
 Use only a factory certified armorer

-- 5. Visual Inspection
+5. Visual Inspection

 - a.
 Cleanliness, maintenance and lubrication

 - b.
 Obstructions/bulges in the barrel

 - c.
 Timing/slide action

 - d.
 Firing pin

 - e.
 "Decocking" lever

 - f.
 Sights

 - g.
 Grips

 - h.
 Ejector/extractor

 - i.
 Magazine(s)

 - j.
 Magazine latch

 - k.
 Weak points

-- l.
-Weapon specific problem areas
+- 1. Weapon specific problem areas

 - 6. Function Checks

 - a.
 Weapon inspection and function check for auto pistol

 - (1) Unload the weapon

 - (2) Remove the magazine and clear the chamber

 - b.
 Visual examination

 - (1) Inspect for any broken, worn, damaged or missing parts

+- (2) Field strip and conduct the same visual examination of the components

 - (3) Inspect the magazines

 - c.
 Physical examination

 - (1) While field stripped:

 - (a) Firing pin safety

 - (b) Firing in protrusion

 - (c) Proper Cleaning and lubrication

 - (d) Check other areas or parts identified as critical

 - (2) Assembled pistol:

 - (a) Make sure weapon is unloaded

 - (b) Magazine release

 - (c) Lock and slide, to include checking that the slide can be locked to the rear by using the slide stop/slide lock/slide catch

 - (d) Safety/decocking levers

 - (e) Check that the weapon fires properly in both single and double action, if so equipped

 - (f) Magazine safety

 - (g) Trigger reset

 - (h) Check other areas or parts identified as critical

 - (i) Check ammunition for obvious damage or defects; replace any ammunition you have doubts about